Jack Suwinski Player Props: Pirates vs. Rays

-The Pittsburgh Pirates and Jack Suwinski, who went 0-for-4 last time in action, take on Javy Guerra and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+The Pittsburgh Pirates and Jack Suwinski (.500 slugging percentage over his past 10 games, including one homer), battle starting pitcher Zach Eflin and the Tampa Bay Rays at Tropicana Field, Thursday at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Nationals.
+He had a hitless performance in his most recent game (0-for-1) against the Rays.

 Jack Suwinski Game Info & Props vs. the Rays